pulp-platform/mempool/README.md

 ### RTL Simulation

-We use [Bender](https://github.com/pulp-platform/bender) to generate our simulation scripts.
+We use [Bender](https://github.com/pulp-platform/bender) to checkout hardware dependencies and to generate our simulation scripts.
 Make sure you have Bender installed, or install it in the MemPool repository with:

 ```bash
 # Install Bender